GothenburgBitFactory/flod/README.md

 that commit, yielding several results events, which contribute to a status report.
 Then the VMs will be shut down and the system returns goes idle, thereby using minimal resources.

+There may be many scripts involved, using many queues.

 ## Workflow